Clemson's D.J. Uiagalelei validating sacrifices made by his mother and father

 That sentiment solidified as Deshaun Watson and Trevor Lawrence won College Football Playoff national championships and raised the profile of the Clemson quarterback job.
 When he committed in May 2019, Tigers fans quickly labeled the California kid Lawrence’s heir apparent.

 Then he enrolled in January and exceeded expectations.
-Lawrence gushed over the 6-foot-4, 250-pound rookie.
-So did coach Dabo Swinney, who even said D.J. sometimes makes Lawrence — the projected No. 1 pick in the 2021 NFL Draft — look “normal.”
+Lawrence gushed over the 6-4, 250-pound rookie.
+So did coach Dabo Swinney, who even said D.J. sometimes makes Lawrence — the projected No. 1 pick in the 2021 NFL draft — look “normal.”

-Never mind that behind his goatee is a baby face, that Tausha has to remind him to wash his bed sheets and to purchase Spray 'n Wash.
+Never mind that behind his goatee is a baby face, that Tausha has to remind him to wash his bed sheets.

 D.J. — who was also a star pitcher at St. John Bosco High School (Calif.,) and hasn't ruled out a return to the mound at Clemson — is no conventional freshman quarterback.